pessimistic-io/slitherin/docs/readonly_reentrancy.md

 ## Configuration

-- Check: `readonly-reentrancy`
+- Check: `pess-readonly-reentrancy`
 - Severity: `High`
-- Confidence: `Medium`
+- Confidence: `low`

 ## Description

-Highlights the use of getter functions that returns a value that theoretically could be manipulated during the execution.
+Highlights the use of getter functions that return a value that theoretically could be manipulated during the execution.

 ## Exploit Scenario